-- STOP TST←F1 stops the Auto-Reset test on this zone and then enables the zone. - RESET F3 stops the Auto-Reset test and also resets any latched indications (e.g. fault) for this zone.
+- STOP TST←F1 stops the Auto-Reset test on this zone and then enables the zone. - ENABLE ← F2 will enable the zone in order to allow the mapped output points to be operated. - RESET←F3 stops the Auto-Reset test and also resets any latched indications (e.g. fault) for this zone.
 The zone will revert to its original Disabled state (unless this was changed during the test).

-Note that both STOP TST F1 and RESET F3 will also restore the zone's enable/disable status to what it was before the test was started.
+Note that both STOP TST← F1 and RESET←F3 will also restore the zone's enable/disable status to what it was before the test was started.